-Artist and researcher Meghan Judge makes research driven and experimental animations, installations and sonic sculptures that draw from the physical world around her.
-She is interested in the merging of personal narratives, historic sites and the environment.
-Often, this is done by finding fragments related to the research that speak into the politics of meaning-making in the present, and then allowing them to shape an aesthetic.
+Artist and researcher Meghan Judge makes research-driven and experimental animations, installations and sonic sculptures that draw from the material world around her.
 Her works range from collaborative cross-disciplinary experiments to solo performances that blur the line between the real and the imagined.

 Notable collaborative and group exhibitions include Dreams, Rituals, Memories: Introducing the Global Expression of Mosaic Interactive a part of One Beat, performed at Big Ears Festival USA (2019), Broken Telephone screened at the Comoros Art Biennale (2018), Desert and Echo Box and Lost Lover (separately) part of William Kentridge’s The Center for the Less Good Idea, Johannesburg (2018), Illuminated at Porlwi Festival of Light, Mauritius (2017), South East Trade Wind part of Festival d'Art Urbain, Madagascar (2017), and Scapes, part of Migration Identity and Belonging, Mauritius (2017).